UMAprotocol/docs/docs/users/mint-farm-yusd.md

 deposit `YD-ETH-MAR21` and `USDC` into the Balancer pool in exchange for some Balancer Pool Tokens (i.e. `BPT`) specific to this pool.

-This enables you to passively gain `BAL` as well as `UMA` in accordance to the.
+This enables you to passively gain `BAL` as well as `UMA`.
 If you have any questions regarding this process, please don't hesitate to reach out on [Discord](https://discord.umaproject.org/).